 - Strides pace – 5.46 per mile / 3.35 per km

 Related: How to pace your run

-One of the most important aspects of running a 10k in 45 minutes or less is being able to sustain a pace of at least 7.15 per mile or 4.30 minutes per kilometre.
+One of the most important aspects to run a 10k in 45 minutes or less is being able to sustain a pace of at least 7.15 per mile or 4.30 minutes per kilometre.

 Remember to warm up before doing any form of speed workout to avoid strain or injury.

-Whilst it’s important to build up your endurance and speed as a runner, you must also focus on strength training if you want to become faster and stronger and less injury prone.
-Running alone will only get you so far if you’re trying to achieve a certain race time or PB.
+Whilst it’s important to build up your endurance and speed as a runner, you must also focus on speed and strength if you want to become faster and stronger and less injury prone.

 Strength training helps you build stronger muscles, tendons, ligaments and connective tissues, which in turn helps to dramatically reduce the rate of injury.